AgusLasalvia/SorviceLater/README.md

 	Create a database like SorvisLater
 	For this, you must type
  	`CREATE DATABASE SorvisLater;`
-	After that, create a user with all privileges to access de database.
+	After that, create a user with all privileges to access the database.
  	`CREATE USER 'username'@'%' IDENTIFIED BY 'password';`

  And grant it all privileges.